-So in follow-up to the post I wrote the other week with tips on flying with a baby, I thought I would give you guys the scoop on what we packed.
-Like I said before, we are by no means experts, but having done two trips with the bambino now, us newbie parents have learned a couple of things.
+In follow-up to the post I wrote the other week with tips on flying with a baby, I thought I would give you the scoop on what we packed.
+Having done two trips with the bambino now, us newbie parents have learned a couple of things!

 A surprising number of hotels or apartment rentals actually have pack and plays available, so it’s definitely worth asking ahead of time as you might not have to figure out what to bring for sleeping.
 Even if wherever you are staying doesn’t have one available, it is also worth checking around to see if you can rent one from somewhere nearby.
 A girlfriend of mine did this in Florida and it only cost about $20 for a month long rental (and often you can rent things like exersaucers and high chairs too!).

 Ultimately though, you are likely going to need a pack and play at some stage for travelling around – even if it’s just to grandparents.
 There are some great affordable options (Graco, etc), but we decided to pay a little extra for one that is really meant for travel.
 Light, easy to carry, easy to setup, etc. I looked at the Bjorn travel crib, the Phil & Ted’s Traveller, the JourneyBee, and others.
 In the end, I ordered the Guava Lotus travel crib, which had all of the features we wanted and was a good price.
 We haven’t gotten it yet, but we’ll be using it for our trip to England this summer so I’ll keep you posted on how we like it!

 We have a fairly portable sound machine (it’s this one from First Years), so we brought it with us and also brought the lovey (small blanket) that Maya sleeps with.
 This helped us create a similar sleeping atmosphere in the new place, and I think it helped her feel comfortable.
 She didn’t seem to have any issues with sleeping in the new spaces.

 For Walking + Driving: